Milk protein allergy in infants: understanding the symptoms, diagnosis, and management

 Oral Food Challenge: Under medical supervision, small amounts of milk protein may be reintroduced to assess the infant’s reaction.

-See also article Allergy anaphylaxis: understanding the severity of allergic reactions
+See also article Allergy symptoms of dogs

 Managing milk protein allergy